 - Article published at:

-- Article tag: awards
+- Article tag: celebrations

 Tourism Fiji proudly announced their membership with the Global Sustainable Tourism Council (GSTC) last month, which establishes and manages global sustainability standards in order to protect and sustain the world’s natural and cultural resources.
 By joining the GSTC, Tourism Fiji and its industry partners have made a commitment to work towards a more sustainable future for the islands.
 With a variety of initiatives aimed at promoting awareness, driving positive impact and encouraging visitor participation, the industry is committed to safeguarding Fiji's invaluable natural resources for future generations through these collaborative endeavors.